sainimanpreet/Bill-buddy/README.md

-this is my bill buddy web app
+this is a bill buddy web app